brightway-lca/brightway-documentation/source/content/introduction/introduction.md

 instead of using proxies.

-The parameters framework is centered around the `Group, ProjectParameter, DatabaseParameter, and ActivityParameter classes <parameters>`{.interpreted-text role="ref"}.
+The parameters framework is centered around the `Group, ProjectParameter, DatabaseParameter, and ActivityParameter classes <parameters>`.

 Here are some examples of peewee-style queries: